Kobigan1223/Complete-HTML-CSS-JS-Bootsratp-PHP-React.js-Node.js-For-Web-Development/README.md

 This project will be divided into two parts:

-1. Basic HTML,CSS and JavaScript.
+1. Basic HTML,CSS and JavaScript PHP.
 2. ReactJS

-Make sure the code must be unique and valid otherwise it will not be accepted.

 ## Guidelines